OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ### Try it out

-1. Using Visual Studio, test the newly created Outlook add-in by pressing F5 or choosing the **Start** button to launch Outlook on the web.
+1. Using Visual Studio, test the newly created Outlook Add-in by pressing F5 or choosing the **Start** button to launch Outlook on the web.
 The add-in will be hosted locally on IIS.

 1. In Outlook on the web, select or open a message.